d12frosted/elpa-mirror/stable-melpa/nodejs-repl-readme.txt

 Type M-x nodejs-repl to run Node.js REPL.
 See also `comint-mode' to check key bindings.

-You can use `nodejs-repl-minor-mode' to send JavaScript codes to REPL like
+You can use `nodejs-repl-minor-mode' to send JavaScript code to REPL as
-below:
+follows:

     (add-hook 'js-mode-hook #'nodejs-repl-minor-mode)